 we interact together in various different ways,

 and get to see each other in different lights.

-by joining our interactive FaceBook group
+Join our interactive FaceBook group

-and post pictures, videos, questions and comments.
+to see and post pictures, videos, questions, comments and updates.

 shows a willingness to understand, and eventually share,

 certain responsibilities of creating a venture like Ingenium.